 - (1) Adverse Action: A suspension of more than 14 days, including an indefinite suspension, an involuntary demotion for performance or conduct, or a removal. - (2) Alternative Dispute Resolution (ADR): An alternative method to resolving workplace disputes or issues using a variety of approaches to arrive at resolution.
-ADR methods emphasize flexibility, creativity, cooperation, and interest-based problem solving. - (3) American Federation of Government Employees (AFGE): The union certified by the Federal Labor Relations Authority as the exclusive representative of bargaining unit employees (BUEs) as set forth in the Determination. - (4) Arbitrator: A neutral, third party selected from the Roster of Neutrals to hear expedited arbitration cases as provided for in the Memorandum of Agreement on the Dispute Resolution Process for Adverse Actions, Disciplinary Actions, and Other Covered Disputes (MOA) and this handbook. - (5) Bargaining Unit Employees (BUEs): The following full-time and part-time non-supervisory personnel carrying out screening functions under 49 U.S.C. § 44901, as that term is used in the Aviation and Transportation Security Act of 2001, § 111(d), and as defined in Sections II.A and II.B of the Determination: - (a) Transportation Security Officers (TSOs); - (b) Lead Transportation Security Officers (LTSOs); - (c) Behavior Detection Officers (BDOs): - (d) Lead Behavior Detection Officers (LBDOs): - (e) Security Training Instructors (STIs); and - (f) Equipment Maintenance Technicians (EMTs).
+ADR methods emphasize flexibility, creativity, cooperation, and interest-based problem solving. - (3) American Federation of Government Employees (AFGE): The union certified by the Federal Labor Relations Authority as the exclusive representative of bargaining unit employees (BUEs) as set forth in the Determination. - (4) Arbitrator: A neutral, third party selected from the Roster of Neutrals to hear expedited arbitration cases as provided for in the Memorandum of Agreement on the Dispute Resolution Process for Adverse Actions, Disciplinary Actions, and Other Covered Disputes (MOA) and this handbook. - (5) Bargaining Unit Employees (BUEs): As defined in the Determination, full-time and part-time non- supervisory personnel carrying out screening functions under 49 U.S.C. § 44901, as that term is used in the Aviation and Transportation Security Act of 2001, § 111(d), and as stated in the June 29, 2011 Federal Labor Relations Authority (FRLA) Certification of Representative. - (6) Charge: A description or labeling of the specific act(s) of unacceptable conduct or performance that forms the basis for a proposed adverse or disciplinary action. - (7) Claim: For purposes of this handbook, a claim is an allegation(s) contained in a grievance.
+"Claim" may also refer to the grievance itself. - (8) Collective Bargaining Agreement (CBA): A collective bargaining agreement in effect